mmazzarolo/mmazzarolo.com/content/blog/2016-10-05-redux-organization/index.md

      └── productsApi.js
 ```

-This structure might work nicely on some project and poorly on others, but I'm aware that it's still far from perfect.
+This structure might work nicely on some projects and poorly on others, but I'm aware that it's still far from perfect.
 I just hope that some parts of this post helped you in developing a comfortable project structure!

 If you have any tips or critics just drop me a comment!